aleksejmutic/jlox/README.md

 # The Lox Interpreter

-Welcome to my Lox interpreter project!
+Welcome to my test Lox interpreter project!
 This repository contains the code for the Lox interpreter written in Java, inspired by the book **[*Crafting Interpreters*](https://craftinginterpreters.com/)** by Robert Nystrom.

 ---